KKatsuaki/compiler_class/README.md

 # complier_class
-This is the repo just for the University's complier class
+This is the repo just for the compiler class